 Phinda Forest Lodge

 Set deep in the heart of a rare and beautiful dry sand forest, the spectacular Phinda Forest Lodge fuses spectacular architectural design with the ultimate in conservation principles.
-The creation of this award winning safari lodge was an exemplary exercise in building eco-sensitive structures with a light environmental footprint.
+The creation of this award-winning safari lodge was an exemplary exercise in building eco-sensitive structures with a minimal impact on its surrounding environment.

-The 16 suites are built on stilts and appear to float between the forest floor and the towering torchwood trees.
+Stay Phinda Forest Lodge has just four thatched bush cottages with 16 suites.
+These are built on stilts that appear to float between the forest floor and the towering torchwood trees.
 Inventively designed in a style affectionately known as Zulu Zen, each handcrafted, glass-encased suite boasts a minimalist flair that incorporates high-gloss wooden floors, richly tactile fabrics and brightly accented Zulu artefacts.
-The suites feature luxurious ensuite bathrooms with slate hand basins and viewing decks where guests can drink in the sight of graceful nyala and duiker in the dappled shade of the forest.
+The suites feature luxurious ensuite bathrooms with slate hand basins and viewing decks.